Frequently Asked Questions

 A Level 2 inspection is required when: buying or selling a home, after a chimney fire, after an earthquake or severe weather, when changing fuel types (e.g., wood to gas), after significant damage or malfunction, or when adding an insert or liner.
 Most real estate transactions require Level 2 inspections.

-Our HD video camera inspections can reveal: cracked or deteriorating flue tiles, creosote buildup in hidden areas, blockages from debris or animals, gaps in mortar joints, rust or damage to metal liners, evidence of previous chimney fires, and water damage.
-We provide photos and video of any issues found.
+A thorough visual inspection can reveal: cracked or deteriorating flue tiles, creosote buildup in hidden areas, blockages from debris or animals, gaps in mortar joints, rust or damage to metal liners, evidence of previous chimney fires, and water damage.
+We walk you through everything we find in plain language.

 How much does an inspection cost?

 Level 1 inspections are typically included with our cleaning service.
-Level 2 inspections with camera inspection range from $150-$300 depending on the complexity.
-Level 3 inspections are priced based on the extent of work required.
-We always provide a written estimate before any work begins.
+Level 2 inspections cost more depending on the complexity of the system, and Level 3 inspections are priced based on the extent of work required.
+We always provide a free written estimate before any work begins, so the number is set up front.

 Chimney Repair